Certifa/nmapfullscan/README.md

 1. Clone this repo:
    `git clone https://github.com/Certifa/nmapfullscan.git`
-2. Install the requirements with:
-   `pip install -r requirements.txt`
-   `cd nmapfullscan`
-3. Optionally, create an alias for easier use:
+2. Optionally, create an alias for easier use:
    `alias nmapfullscan='python3 /full/path/to/nmapfullscan.py'`
-4. Reload your shell or `.zshrc`:
+3. Reload your shell or `.zshrc`:
    `source ~/.zshrc`

 ---